trampgeek/moodle-qtype_coderunner/Readme.md

 of some sort, such as `crui_`, be used with all names.

-When authoring a question that uses the Html UI, the answer and answer preload fields are *not* controlled by the UI, but are displayed as raw text.
+When authoring a question that uses the Html UI, the answer and answer preload fields are by default also controlled by the UI.
+While this is most user-friendly presentation, it does not allow you to include Twig code in those fields.
+If you need to use Twig there, you must turn off the use of the UI within the question editing page by setting the UI parameter `enable_in_editor` to false:

+    {"enable_in_editor": false}

+The underlying serialisation is then displayed as raw JSON text.
-If data is to be entered into these fields, it must be of the form
+If data is to be entered into the HTML fields, it must be of the form

     {"<fieldName>": "<fieldValueList>",...}